 If the NG-RAN node is unable to activate UL SRS transmission in the UE, it shall respond with a POSITIONING ACTIVATION FAILURE message.

+If the NG-RAN node is unable to trigger the aperiodic SRS transmission with the indicated SRS Resource Trigger IE, it shall respond with a POSITIONING ACTIVATION FAILURE message with an appropriate cause value.